andrewgull/HeteroR/workflow/docker/README.md

 # Containers

-This directory has the Dockerfiles used to build the containers for the analysis pipelines.
+This directory has the Dockerfiles used to build the local containers for the analysis pipelines.
+It also makes use of external containers from [StaphB](https://hub.docker.com/u/staphb).
 These containers ensure reproducibility by locking down specific versions of software.

 ## Available Containers